SchillV/unikraft-test-suite/README.md

 - If the system call folder has more than one test, a header file named "incl.h" should be created

-If the two conditions are met, then the results should update by simply running the 'runtest' script
+If the two conditions are met, then the results should update by simply running the 'runtest' script Make sure that nothing else is in the folder structure other than the c programs and header files, otherwise this may skew the results.
+To do this, use the reset.py script, found in the misc folder

 Some general rules of thumb:
 - Usually the proprietary ltp functions have a standard c counterpart